praisy16/pokeverse/README.md

 The ultimate Pokémon exploration app that brings the magical world of Pokémon into the reality of a user's surroundings!
 Leveraging the powerful and versatile PokeAPI, Pokeverse offers an immersive experience for Pokémon enthusiasts to discover, learn, and interact with Pokémon in an entirely new way.
-The application uses tech stacks including geolocation API, SCSS, CSS, and React.js with real-world GPS tracking to transform your local environment into a vibrant Pokémon habitat.
+The application uses tech stacks including Geolocation API, SCSS, CSS, and React.js with real-world GPS tracking to transform your local environment into a vibrant Pokémon habitat.

 Features: